coplat/coplat.github.io/index.md

 ---
 layout: default
-title: Chaya's Portfolio
+title:
 ---

 # Welcome to My Portfolio

-Hi, I'm Chaya!
-I've just started learning Rust, and this page showcases some of my tinkerings with it.
+Hi, I've just started learning Rust, and this page showcases some of my tinkerings with it.

 ## My Rust Projects